Laptop announced date: 4th April 2020

 We think don't spend your extra cash on getting a 4K laptop to game on, as it's likely to feel disappointing to buy a super shiny new 4K laptop, then have to lower the resolution while playing your games, delivering a blurry in-game experience, and only getting up to a maximum 60FPS due to the usual 60Hz 4K panel restriction.

 A mouse that is well priced at the moment and could accompany the MSI GP75 Leopard i7-10750H RTX 2070 Mobile 64GB RAM 512GB M.2 laptop is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons.
-Of the mice we price track, it is one of the best valued mice today and currently priced at $11.99.
-This mouse has also dropped its price by $38 during the past two weeks, which is a solid reason for us to select it with this laptop.
+Of the mice we price track, it is one of the best valued mice today and currently priced at $12.99.
+Just for quick reference this mouse has increased its price by $12.99 over the past two weeks.
 Another point of interest was that we saw this mouse priced at $11.99, which we tracked on 15th Aug 2020.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|